chickensoft-games/LogicBlocks/README.md

 > 💡 The snippet above is simplified for the sake of example.
 The actual generator output is a bit more verbose, but it renders the same diagram.
 The extra verbosity is required to identify states correctly to avoid naming collisions between nested states.
 >
 > If you want a more advanced look, check out the various `*.puml` files throughout the various packages in the LogicBlocks repository.
 These files are generated by the LogicBlocks Generator from the included examples and test cases that are used to verify that LogicBlocks is working as intended.
-Next to each `*.puml` file is a LogicBlock source file with the `[StateDiagram]` attribute that informs the generator to create the diagram code.
+Next to each `*.puml` file is a LogicBlock source file with the `[LogicBlock]` attribute that informs the generator to create the diagram code.
 Check out the source and compare it to the diagram code to see what the generator is doing under the hood.

 ### Viewing Diagrams with PlantUML